Introduction & Market Context

 Best For: SMEs / All-in-One Simplicity

-HubSpot pioneered the "freemium" CRM model and has aggressively integrated AI across its platform.
-Ideal for UK SMEs seeking ease of use and rapid deployment.
+HubSpot pioneered the "freemium" CRM model and has built AI into its platform.
+Great choice for UK SMEs who want something easy to use and quick to set up.

 Key Features:

-• Conversation Intelligence: AI transcribes and analyses sales calls, identifying talk-to-listen ratios, competitor mentions, and customer objections
+- Conversation Intelligence: AI transcribes and analyses sales calls, spotting talk-to-listen ratios, competitor mentions, and customer objections

-• Deal Forecasting: Machine learning predicts close probabilities for each deal
+- Deal Forecasting: Machine learning predicts how likely each deal is to close

-• Email Automation: AI-powered sequence optimisation determines best send times and subject lines
+- Email Automation: AI-powered sequence optimisation figures out the best send times and subject lines

 Pricing: Free tier available.
 Sales Hub Professional starts at £74/user/month.
 Enterprise tier (£110/user/month) unlocks advanced AI.

-Limitations: AI sophistication lags Salesforce for complex enterprise use cases.
-Best suited for transactional B2B sales.
+Limitations: The AI isn't as sophisticated as Salesforce for complex enterprise use cases.
+Works best for transactional B2B sales.

 3. Clari